hwaseem04/Regex-Notes/README.md

 if matches := re.search(r"^(.+), *(.+)$", name) :
     print(matches)
     last, first = matches.groups()
+    # or we can do the below one to achieve the same
     #last = matches.group(1)
     #first = matches.group(2)
     name = f"{first} {last}"